 To obtain your School Administrator Certificate through Western Michigan University, the following requirements must be completed.

 - Complete one of the approved school administrator certificate and/or endorsement programs, through the Department of Educational, Leadership, Research and Technology.
 Please make sure to work with the faculty program coordinator and obtain a signed program.
 All students must follow the new standards.

 - Background Check—must be completed within the last two years (if you do not already hold a Michigan Department of Education approved certificate).
 A Michigan iChat will meet this requirement.
-If you have any convictions, a Judgement of Sentence, Register of Action, or Case History must also be on file in the certification office prior to a certification recommendation.
+If you have any convictions, a Judgment of Sentence, Register of Action, or Case History must also be on file in the certification office prior to a certification recommendation.

 - Official transcripts showing the approved master's degree and/or courses beyond the master's degree (if not earned at Western Michigan University) must be on file at the University.

 - Apply for the appropriate School Administrator Certificate in the Michigan Online Educator Certification System— if you do not already have an account set up, please view the Michigan Department of Education MOECS Login and Access guidance document.